 Edible gold stars – alternatively use your own choice of decoration.

 Making the cake batters

 Crack all the eggs into a jug.
 Sift the flour and baking powder together in a separate bowl.
-Starting with the dry ingredients add a third to the butter mixture, followed by half of the eggs, beating gently to incorporate the ingredients.
+Start with the dry ingredients add a third to the butter mixture, followed by half of the eggs, beating gently to incorporate the ingredients.
 Repeat this step.
-Finish by adding the final third of the dry ingredients and beating to mix.
+Finally, finish by adding the final third of the dry ingredients and beating to mix.
 Add the milk and mix to incorporate.